 Fellow Since 1998

-This profile was prepared when Merry Barua was elected to the Ashoka Fellowship in 1998.
+This description of Merry Barua's work was prepared when Merry Barua was elected to the Ashoka Fellowship in 1998.

 The New Idea